 Day 3: Cao Bang, ~120 km, ~3 hours, (B, L, D)

-We explore into the magical region of the far north-east with its impressive limestone karst scenery.
+We explore the magical region of the far northeast with its impressive limestone karst scenery.
 Later we meander around and through the countless rock monoliths all the way to the huge Ban Gioc Waterfall which sits on the Chinese border.
-When at the fall, we can swim under the falls and picnic on bamboo rafts.
-Then in the afternoon we loop back to Cao Bang past even more spectacular karst scenery.
+When in the fall, we can swim under the falls and picnic on bamboo rafts.
+Then in the afternoon, we loop back to Cao Bang past even more spectacular karst scenery.
 Overnight in Cao Bang.

-* Ban Gioc Waterfall: In this closed off region, where thousands of limestone monoliths loom high above paddy fields tended by Nung, Tay and Green Hmong peoples, you will find sealed, winding roads which make for excellent driving.
+* Ban Gioc Waterfall: In this closed-off region, where thousands of limestone monoliths loom high above paddy fields tended by Nung, Tay and Green Hmong peoples, you will find sealed, winding roads that make for excellent driving.
 The entire area rewards those willing to take the time to explore and share life with its people.

 Day 4: Cao Bang, ~120 km, ~4 hours, (B, L, D)

 In the morning we strike north-west to the border, marked by a massive range of peaks, and pass over to Pac Po Cave where Ho Chi Minh made his return to Vietnam in 1941.
 Then we head straight up on a challenging road, pass through deep, remote karst country and rest at a secluded lake deep in the forest.
 Late afternoon ride on the sealed road back to Cao Bang and a soothing massage.
 Overnight in Cao Bang.